Mcguffinn/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+ -its routing features kinda like redux
+ -its ability to handle middleware and writing your own custom middleware

 - [ ] Describe Middleware?
+    -middle ware is a subprocess applied to requests before the come back to the client

 - [ ] Describe a Resource?
+    - a package required by the server

 - [ ] What can the API return to help clients know if a request was successful?
+    - status codes

 - [ ] How can we partition our application into sub-applications?
+    -by breaking downt he application into its smallest functional parts and integrating them into the base "server.js" file.

 ## Minimum Viable Product